 Temporomandibular Joint Syndrome (TMJ)

 Post-Traumatic Stress Disorder

-Hours are by appointment Monday-Friday; *emergency appointments may be available for established clients outside the normal schedule.
+Hours are by appointment Monday-Thursday; *emergency appointments may be available for established clients outside the normal schedule.

 Massage Therapy & Bodywork